Urinary tract infections affect more women than men. And we are going to discuss natural remedies for UTI in women today

-If you’ve ever suffered from UTI (Urinary Tract Infection) you’d know how painful it can be.
+If you’ve ever suffered from a UTI (Urinary Tract Infection) you’d know how painful it can be.
 From frequent and tiring bathroom visits to the frustration of public embarrassment, UTI can be a harrowing experience for anyone!

 It is considered the second most common reason why people visit their doctors each year.